varocarbas/FlexibleParser/all_readme/NumberParser.md

 ##Common Features

-All the NumberX classes have some characteristics in common.
+All the NumberX classes have various characteristics in common.
 - Main definition according to two fields: ```Value``` (```decimal``` or ```dynamic```) and ```BaseTenExponent``` (```int```).
 That's why all these classes support ranges beyond [-1, 1] * 10^2147483647.
-- Basic arithmetic and comparison operators support.
+- Most common arithmetic and comparison operator support.
-- All the errors managed internally and no exceptions.
+- Errors managed internally and no exceptions thrown.
 - Numerous instantiating alternatives.
 Implicitly convertible between each other and to related types.

 ```C#